by Waverly Yang, The University of Texas at Austin College of Pharmacy

 Should I Take An Allergy Antihistamine For Hives & Itchy Skin?Itching sensations occur when your skin’s nerve endings send signals to your spinal cord and brain, which will trigger your body’s reflexive response to scratch away those sensations.
 Although the triggers for these signals may vary, they are usually mediated by naturally-produced chemicals, like histamine.
 Medications, like antihistamines, usually target this pathway and the chemicals involved to relieve the itching feeling.

-What’s The Best Antihistamine For Hives?
+What’s The Best Antihistamine For Itchy Skin and Hives?

 Antihistamines have been a big help for me since it helps to calm down my chronic hives, in addition to reducing itchiness caused by my eczema and psoriasis.
 Common antihistamines are fexofenadine (brand Allegra), cetirizine (brand Zyrtec), loratadine (brand Claritin), and levocetirizine (brand Curist).
 For me, the best antihistamine has been cetirizine (brand Zyrtec) but everyone’s body is different so that may not work as well for you.
 I’d suggest trying each of the antihistamines until you can find the one that works best for you.
 If your itching is particularly bad at night, consider taking diphenhydramine (known as brand Benadryl), which will induce drowsiness to help you sleep as it alleviates your symptoms.